 By coming to WIO, our clients have seen improvements in their:

-WIO is currently being delivered from IUIH clinics in the following locations: Morayfield, Strathpine Deception Bay, Woolloongabba, Goodna, Miami, Capalabla, Wynnum, North Stradbroke Island, Woodridge and Northgate.
+WIO is currently being delivered from IUIH clinics in the following locations: Morayfield, Strathpine, Deception Bay, Woolloongabba, Goodna, Miami, Capalaba, Wynnum, North Stradbroke Island, Logan and Northgate.

 Aboriginal and/or Torres Strait Islander people with, or at risk of, a chronic disease can enter the WIO program by General Practitioner referral.